Verrok/Keyloop/README.md

 Command autocompelete supports every available keybind for `<bind>` and ticks, seconds, day for `<delay>`

+**Note**: some commands such as `jump`, `forward`, `right`, etc. don't support delay more than 0.
+I don't exactly know if it is Minecraft limitations or not, but I can't fix it for now

 ### `/keyloop off`
 Disables the keybind